noiseprotocol/noise_spec/noise.md

       <- e, dhee, s, dhse
       -> s, dhse

-The first message consists of a cleartext public key followed by a cleartext payload (remember that payloads are implicit, but are always present).
+The first message consists of a cleartext public key followed by a cleartext payload (remember that payloads are implicit in the pattern, but are always present).
 The second message consists of a cleartext public key followed by an encrypted public key followed by an encrypted payload.
 The third message consists of an encrypted public key followed by an encrypted payload.

 Assuming zero-length payloads and DH public keys of 32 bytes, the message sizes will be 32 bytes (one public key), then 96 bytes (two public keys and two authentication tags), then 64 bytes (one public key and two authentication tags).
 If pre-shared keys are used, the first message grows in size to 48 bytes, since the first payload becomes encrypted.

 4. Crypto algorithms